-The research and development and process and analytical development labs within ARC and our facility in Aurora, Colorado, currently support our preclinical and mid/late development activities.
+The research and development and process and analytical development labs within ARC and our facility in Aurora, Colorado, currently support our mid/late development activities.
 Product-specific qualification to support clinical development and commercial production qualification activities are ongoing for product candidates at our CMOs' facilities.
-If the appropriate regulatory approvals for manufacturing product candidates at our CMOs' facilities are delayed, we may not be able to manufacture sufficient quantities of our product candidates, which would limit our development activities and our opportunities for growth.
+If the appropriate regulatory approvals for manufacturing product candidates at our CMOs' facilities are delayed, we may not be able to manufacture sufficient quantities of our product candidates, which would negatively impact commercial supply, limit our development activities and limit our opportunities for growth.

 In addition to the similar manufacturing risks described in "Risks Related to Our Dependence on Third Parties," our facilities, and our CMOs' facilities, will be subject to ongoing, periodic inspection by the FDA, EMA or other comparable regulatory agencies to ensure compliance with cGMP and GTP.
-Our, or our partner's, failure to follow and document adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or, in the future, commercial use, may result in the termination of or a hold on a clinical study, or may delay or prevent filing or approval of commercial marketing applications for our product candidates.
+Our, or our partners', failure to follow and document adherence to these regulations or other regulatory requirements may lead to significant delays in the availability of products for clinical or commercial use, may result in the termination of or a hold on a clinical study, or may delay or prevent filing or approval of commercial marketing applications for our product candidates.
+In January 2025, we received the Response Letter from the FDA relating solely to observations during pre-approval inspection of a third-party manufacturing facility in connection with our tab-cel BLA.
+The FDA placed a clinical hold on our active IND applications which include the tab-cel program and product candidate ATA3219.
+The clinical hold is directly linked to inadequately addressed GMP compliance issues identified during the pre-approval inspection of a third party manufacturing facility referenced in the Response Letter.
+In January 2025, we notified investigators of the clinical holds for the tab-cel program.
+In February 2025, the third-party facility referenced in the Response Letter was inspected and received an FDA Form 483.
+Remediation activities are in progress and, in May 2025, FDA lifted the clinical holds for the tab-cel program.
+The FDA has not lifted the clinical holds for the tab-cel program and the inspection FDA-Form 483 remains open.
 We also may encounter problems with the following: